rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Publication statement: <CITE>New York : Perris & Browne, publishers of insurance maps, no. 13, Chambers Street, [1861?]</CITE>
 >Note on publication statement: <CITE>Imprint from printed label affixed to top right corner of title page</CITE>

-## 5.24.32 Notes from Place of publication
+## 5.24.32 Note on place of publication

 <a name="5.24.32.1">5.24.32.1</a> Make a note on publication statement if the manifestation is issued in more than one physical part, and the [Place of publication](/DCRMR/ppdm/Place-of-publication/) changes in the course of publication by giving the [Place of publication](/DCRMR/ppdm/Place-of-publication/) of the later part(s) (see [5.21.34.1](/DCRMR/ppdm/Place-of-publication/#5.21.34.1)).